TouK/nussknacker/docs/MigrationGuide.md

   * `KafkaComponentsConfig.kafkaAddress` was removed
 * [#8576](https://github.com/TouK/nussknacker/pull/8576) `NodeId` value class become used more frequently in the API:
   `NodeComponentInfo`, `ContextId`, `ProcessCompilationError`, `ProcessListener` and `FlinkCustomNodeContext`
+* [#8997](https://github.com/TouK/nussknacker/pull/8997) Node identity semantics changed in API modules:
+  * `NodeId` should be treated as internal technical identity (UUID) and not shown to end users as a readable label.
+  * `NodeName` is now the user-facing label; for user-visible errors/logs/messages use `NodeName`, optionally with `NodeId` only as technical details.
+  * If your custom code (including integrations based on `*-api` modules) assumed `nodeId == displayed node name`, it must be updated to use both fields explicitly.
+  * In places where you serialize/deserialize scenario-related HTTP payloads, ensure mappings preserve both `id` and `name` fields.
 * [#8632](https://github.com/TouK/nussknacker/pull/8632) `DynamicComponent`'s `[T]` generic parameter was replaced with `Implementation` type
   We recommend to not invoke `DynamicComponent.implemenation()` method directly.
 To check how component behave during compilation, use `TestNodeCompiler` instead.
   Read [Testing](../docs/developers_guide/Testing.md) for more info.